ajvdw/waterlezer/README.md

 # Waterlezer

-PLEASE NOTE: This repository is for reference only, the current firmware is under construction....

 ### HomeAssistant
 Waterlezer integrates your water meter seamlessly into Home Assistant.
 Plug and play, no coding necessary.
 It comes pre-installed with ESPHome code.
 After joining it to your WiFi it will be recognized in Home Assistant and can be added easily.
 The WaterLezer is designed to work with any home automation system but the current integration is for HomeAssistant only.